AMBER RUDD CONCEDES ON CHILD REFUGEES’ ELIGIBILITY FOR DUBS

 On 7th March MPs voted 287–267 to close the Dubs Amendment, and to shut the door on 2650 unaccompanied child refugees living without protection in Europe.
 This is a shameful decision.

 The Children and Social Work Bill was proposed to have an amendment by MP Heidi Allen, which required the government to access each local council’s space allocation for unaccompanied minors.
-This is a step which would allow to make accurate calculations of how many children could be cared for under each local council.
-This is a step which should have happened far earlier if the government were seriously considering to uphold Dubs beyond the bare minimum.
+This is a step which would allow making accurate calculations of how many children could be cared for under each local council.
+This is a step which should have happened far earlier if the government was seriously considering to uphold Dubs beyond the bare minimum.